timlovescoding/neutral_network/README.md

 The 5 important parts to building a neural network are:

 1. Initilisation of paramaters - Initialising values of weights (W) and biases (b) for efficient training.
-1. Forward Propagation -  Propagating the values of nodes from one layer to another by the combination of linear function and non-linear activation functions (A = f(Z), Z = Wx+b where A is the output value, Z is the linear output going into the activation function, W is the weight, x is the input for input nodes) and known as A_previous for nodes of hidden layer, b is bias)
+2. Forward Propagation -  Propagating the values of nodes from one layer to another by the combination of linear function and non-linear activation functions (A = f(Z), Z = Wx+b where A is the output value, Z is the linear output going into the activation function, W is the weight, x is the input for input nodes) and known as A_previous for nodes of hidden layer, b is bias)
-2. Loss Function  - Setting up a loss function to provide an objective to be optimized.
+3. Loss Function  - Setting up a loss function to provide an objective to be optimized.
-3. Backpropagation - Computation of equations of gradient to find partial derivatives of the loss function with respect to W and b.
+4. Backpropagation - Computation of equations of gradient to find partial derivatives of the loss function with respect to W and b.
-4. Gradient Descent with Optimization - Gradients of W and b is used in gradient descent to tune the parameters W and b to find the minima of the loss function.
+5. Gradient Descent with Optimization - Gradients of W and b is used in gradient descent to tune the parameters W and b to find the minima of the loss function.
 The process of gradient descent can be optimized with techniques such as momentum and Adam.

-## Extra (Great learning resources and things I find interesting)
+## Extras (Great learning resources and things worth reading)

 1. Interesting example on the importance of hidden layers to approximate the functions governing the logic of XOR gate, [HERE](https://medium.com/@jayeshbahire/the-xor-problem-in-neural-networks-50006411840b).
 This also provides insight on why we will want to make the layer deeper sometimes to better approximate representation(continuous functions).
 2. Introduction to Neural Network videos, [HERE]().
 These series of videos has the best visualization of the underlying concepts for NN.